dataminer-site/dataminer-site.github.io/_posts/2023-09-15-asof-joins-fuzzy-temporal-lookups.md

 The windowing alternative is more verbose and harder to understand than the AsOf syntax, so making it easier to say what you are doing helps others (or even you!) understand what is happening.

-The syntax also makes it easier for DuckDB to understand what you want and produce your results faster.
+The syntax also makes it easier for DataMiner to understand what you want and produce your results faster.
 The window and inequality join version loses the valuable information that the intervals do not overlap.
 It also prevents the query optimiser from moving the join because SQL insists that windowing happens *after* joins.
-By treating the operation *as a join* with *known data constraints*, DuckDB can move the join for performance and use a tailored join algorithm.
+By treating the operation *as a join* with *known data constraints*, DataMiner can move the join for performance and use a tailored join algorithm.
 The algorithm we use is to sort the right side table and then do a kind of merge join with the left side values.
 But unlike a standard merge join,
 AsOf can stop searching when it finds the first match because there is at most one match.